Lemick/hibernate-query-asserts/README.md

         blogPostRepository.save(post_3);
     }

+If the actual count is different, an exception is thrown:

+    com.lemick.assertions.HibernateStatementCountException:
+    Expected 2 INSERT but was 1
+    Expected 1 DELETE but was 0

 ## How to integrate
-- Register the SQL inspector service in the registry, you just need to add this key in your configuration (here for yml):
+- Register the integration with Hibernate, you just need to add this key in your configuration (here for yml):

 	  spring:
 		  jpa:
 		  	properties:
 				hibernate.session_factory.statement_inspector: com.lemick.integration.hibernate.HibernateStatementCountInspector

-- Register the Spring TestListener that will launch the SQL inspection if the annotation is present
+- Register the Spring TestListener that will launch the SQL inspection if the annotation is present:

-By adding the listener on each of your integration test:
+    * By adding the listener on each of your integration test:

     	    @SpringBootTest
     	    @TestExecutionListeners(listeners = HibernateStatementCountTestListener.class, mergeMode = TestExecutionListeners.MergeMode.MERGE_WITH_DEFAULTS)
     	    class MySpringBootIntegrationTest {
     	       ...
     	    }

-Or globally by adding a META-INF/spring.factories file that contains the listener:
+    * **OR** by adding a **META-INF/spring.factories** file that contains the definition, that will register the listener for all your tests:

 	      org.springframework.test.context.TestExecutionListener=com.lemick.integration.spring.HibernateStatementCountTestListener